अनुभूतविषयासंप्रमोषः स्मृति

 anu-bhūta-viṣaya-asaṁpramoṣaḥ smr̥tiḥ

-Memories are things that have been experienced and are not forgotten.
+Memories are things you’ve experienced but haven’t forgotten.

 That’s a very matter-of-fact statement.
 There’s no judgment in it.